 For example, a business can create a workflow for processing opportunities that allows a manager to turn the opportunity into a won deal, but prohibits them from setting an opportunity to the “lost” status before the customer has been contacted.
 This way, they will ensure that their managers talk to each opportunity before they give up on them and mark as “lost”.

-Here’s a simple step-by-step example of creating a workflow for managing opportunities in OroCRM:
+Here’s a simple step-by-step example of CRM workflow management:

 A Snapshot of What’s New

-In order to make the workflow function even more helpful, we’ve introduced several significant enhancements.
+In order to make the workflow management system even more helpful, we’ve introduced several significant enhancements.
 It is now possible to: